 Click on the Sort By dropdown at the top right of the property list and pick the sorting option you'd like to use:

-Tip: We'll save your selection, so next time you come back to DealCheck your properties will be sorted exactly how you left them.
+Tip: we'll save your selection, so next time you return to DealCheck your properties will be sorted exactly how you left them.

 Archiving Old Properties

 DealCheck's archiving feature allows you to hide properties from your main list, but still keep them in your account, without deleting them.

 This is helpful for hiding deals you're no longer interested in at the moment, but would like to keep for future reference.
 You can also use this to hide deals you've considered, but put on hold for the time being.

 You can archive or un-archive (in other words - restore from archive) each property from the property list by hovering over it and clicking the archive or un-archive button on the right side: